mavryk-network/mavryk-taquito/docs/michelsonmap.md

 ```

 The setup code is pretty straightforward:
-1- We import `MavrykToolkit` and `MichelsonMap` from the `@mavrykdynamics/taquito` package.
-We also import `BigNumber` from `bignumber.js` (Taquito installs the library) as TypeScript will need it for this particular example.
+1- We import `MavrykToolkit` and `MichelsonMap` from the `@mavrykdynamics/webmavryk` package.
+We also import `BigNumber` from `bignumber.js` (Webmavryk installs the library) as TypeScript will need it for this particular example.
 2- We instantiate the `MavrykToolkit` object with the RPC address.
 3- We fetch the contract using `await Mavryk.contract.at(contractAddress)`.
 4- We extract the contract from the contract using the `storage` method on the `ContractAbstraction` object created one line above.
-We also type the `storage` variable with the `MichelsonMap` type, which requires 2 type arguments: the type for the key and the type for the value (the `address` is a string, and the `mav` is converted to a BigNumber by Taquito).
+We also type the `storage` variable with the `MichelsonMap` type, which requires 2 type arguments: the type for the key and the type for the value (the `address` is a string, and the `mav` is converted to a BigNumber by Webmavryk).

 ## Creating a `MichelsonMap` instance

-Taquito provides three different ways of creating a new Michelson map: we can use two of them to create an empty map, and the third one is used to create a map with default values.
+Webmavryk provides three different ways of creating a new Michelson map: we can use two of them to create an empty map, and the third one is used to create a map with default values.

 The most simple way is to create the instance with no argument: